 - Nortriptyline (Pamelor)

-The FDA approved the tetracycline antidepressant maprotiline to treat depression.
+The FDA approved the tetracyclic antidepressant maprotiline to treat depression.

 Sometimes cyclic antidepressants are used to treat conditions other than depression, such as obsessive-compulsive disorder, anxiety disorders or nerve-related (neuropathic) pain.